jyates/cruise-control-wiki/REST-APIs.md

 * Analyzer State:
   * isProposalReady: Is there a proposal cached
   * ReadyGoals: A list of goals that are ready for running
+* Anomaly Detector State:
+  * selfHealingEnabled: Anomaly type for which self healing is enabled
+  * selfHealingDisabled: Anomaly type for which self healing is disabled
+  * recentGoalViolations: Recently detected goal violations
+  * recentBrokerFailures: Recently detected broker failures
+  * recentMetricAnomalies: Recently detected goal metric anomalies

-If verbose is set to true.
-The details about monitored windows and goals will be displayed.
+If verbose is set to true, the details about monitored windows and goals will be displayed.
-If super_verbose is set to true.
-The details about extrapolation made on metric samples will be displayed.
+If super_verbose is set to true, the details about extrapolation made on metric samples will be displayed.
-If substates is not set, the full state will be displayed; if it is set to the specific subsystem(s), only state of that subsystem(s) will be displayed and response will be returned faster.
+If substates is not set, the full state will be displayed; if it is set to the specific substate(s), only state(s) of interest will be displayed and response will be returned faster.

 ### Get the cluster load
 Once Cruise Control Load Monitor shows it is in the RUNNING state, Users can use the following HTTP GET to get the cluster load:

     GET /kafkacruisecontrol/load?time=[TIMESTAMP]&allow_capacity_estimation=[true/false]&json=[true/false]

-When the time field is not provided, it is default to the wall clock time.
+If the time field is not provided, it is default to the wall clock time.
 If the number of workload snapshots before the given timestamp is not sufficient to generate a good load model, an exception will be returned.

 If allow_capacity_estimation is set to true, for brokers missing capacity information Cruise Control will make estimations based on other brokers in the cluster; otherwise an IllegalStateException will be thrown and shown in response.
 By default it is true.